sidziuk/very-simple-wallet/README.md

 # 💰 Simple Wallet Application

-A Spring Boot REST API for managing digital wallets and multi-currency transactions (CZK, EUR).
+A full-stack application for managing digital wallets and supporting multi-currency transactions (CZK, EUR), built with Spring Boot and React.

 ---